andreyuhai/andreyuhai.github.io.old/_posts/articles/2018-09-08-how-to-scroll-down-a-div-with-dynamic-content-in-ruby-using-watir.md

 ---

-So you can figure out how the above code works.
-Until `scrollTop + clientHeight = scrollHeight` it keeps scrolling down.
+So you can now figure out how the above code works.
+Until `scrollTop + clientHeight = scrollHeight` it keeps assigning `scrollHeight` to `scrollTop` which causes page to scroll down.